ZPacks Hexamid Initial Review (In Progress)

 : Cuben shelter, guylines, and bag 8.9oz

-Weight as delivered: tarp+attached guylines 8.3oz...
-I will measure the other pieces later
+Weight as delivered: tarp+attached guylines 8.3oz

 Summary

 The Hexamid, especially the Cuben + netting model, is an amazing light solo shelter which is fast and easy to set up with a taut pitch.
-There is plenty of space for one person and gear.
-While sharing a Hexamid would be possible, I would only do so under exceptional circumstances because I think the roof slope doesn't leave adequate headroom for the person furthest away from the door.
+There is adequate of space for one person and gear.
+While sharing a Hexamid would be possible, I would only do so under exceptional circumstances because I think the roof slope doesn’t leave adequate space for the person furthest away from the door.
 Obviously, Joe found that it could work for couple on the second half of his five month CDT hike.

 Things that I liked::